-This in many ways is the most important and simplest part of becoming a Christian, however all the other aspects before and after it play an important part leading up to this point and then progressing on with afterwards.
+This in many ways is the most important and simplest part of becoming a Christian; however, all the other aspects before and after it plays an important part leading up to this point and then progressing on with afterwards.

-After realising the truth about God and then the need of repentance and wanting to turn away from your old ways and sins, you're then able to become a ‘born-again’ Christian.
+After realising the truth about God and then the need for repentance and wanting to turn away from your old ways and sins, you're then able to become a ‘born-again’ Christian.

 Question - What has Christ Been Made For Us and What Happens to Us Then?